kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 nitty-gritty.
 -->

-We propose a new field `.spec.schedulePaused` to the Pod API.
+We propose a new field `.spec.schedulingPaused` to the Pod API.
 The field is defaulted to `false`.

-For Pods carrying `.spec.schedulePaused=true`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is set to `false`.
+For Pods carrying `.spec.schedulingPaused=true`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is set to `false`.

 Practically, this field can be initialized to `true` by MutatingWebhook, and be flipped to `false`